Purchases through our links may earn LEVVVEL a commission.

-If you don’t plan on getting a new CPU don’t worry.
-The RTX 3070 should work great on a wide range of CPU.
-Anything from the Core i7-8700K onwards will be more than enough.
-When it comes to Ryzen CPUs, the R5 2600 could bottleneck this card but the R7 2700 and more powerful CPUs should work excellent when coupled with the RTX 3070.
+If you don’t plan on getting a new CPU along with an RTX 3080 card, don’t worry.
+The RTX 3070 should work great on a wide range of CPUs.
+Anything from the Core i7-8700K onward will be more than enough.
+When it comes to Ryzen CPUs, the Ryzen 5 2600 could bottleneck this card.
+The Ryzen 7 2700 and more powerful CPUs, on the other hand, should work excellent when coupled with the RTX 3070.

 How much faster is the RTX 3070 compared to the RTX 2070?

-Does the RTX 3070 support PCIe 4.0 and will it work on a PCIe 3.0 motherboard?
+Does the RTX 3070 support PCIe 4.0, and will it work on a PCIe 3.0 motherboard?

 Which resolutions RTX 3070 is best for?